mosaicml/streaming/README.md

 from PIL import Image
 from streaming import MDSWriter

-# Directory in which to store the compressed output files
+# Local or remote directory in which to store the compressed output files
 data_dir = 'path-to-dataset'

 # A dictionary mapping input fields to their data types